Happy Ghost

 Happy Ghost (released in the Philippines as Magic to Win 3: The Origin) (開心鬼) is a 1984 Hong Kong comedy film directed by Clifton Ko.
 Produced and written by Raymond Wong, the film stars Wong, Boonie Law, Loletta Lee and Sandy Lamb.
 The film was the 12th most grossed film in Hong Kong of 1984.

 Plot

-The film is about three high school students, Bonnie (Bonnie Law), Juliet (Rachel Lee (actress)) and Venus (Sandy Lamb), in their last year in school together, go on their last picnic before their examinations.
+The film is about three high school students, Bonnie (Bonnie Law), Juliet (Rachel Lee) and Venus (Sandy Lamb), in their last year in school together, go on their last picnic before their examinations.
 Taking shelter from a sudden storm in an abandoned temple, Bonnie finds a piece of rope and takes it home.
 With this rope she brings home a spirit of Scholar Pik (Raymond Wong Pak-ming), whose archaic ways of thinking obviously clashed with the values held by a twentieth century teenager.
 Yet, they began to make friends with each other.
 The three girls started to depend on Scholar Pik's magic for everything.
 After their exam, they realize it, the girls begin to derive a more positive and hardworking attitude towards life through his encouragement.